Patron: Simon Brett

 Chichester Literary Society, despite its name, is not elitist.
 If you love books – and learning about writers and their lives – then this Society is for you.

-If you wish to contact a member of the committee please use the form on the Contact Us page and we will respond as soon as possible.
+If you wish to contact a member of the committee please use the Contact Us page and we will respond as soon as possible.

 The Chichester Literary Society was formed in January 2005.
 Its predecessor, the West Sussex Literary Society (founded by Irene Campbell) was disbanded and the new society formed in response to the wishes of members, who wanted a Chichester-based society, rather than one whose meetings were held in different locations around the county.